-Is Coconut a Nut?
+Is Coconut a Nut or is it not?

-This might seem like an odd question for me to be tackling–I mean, it's not the typical topic that I address such as is stevia safe?, fragrance dangers, does xylitol cause tumors?, trisodium phosphate in cereal, how to know if essential oils are really pure, what shampoo ingredients to avoid, and so on.
+The question of whether a coconut is a nut or not might seem like an odd question for me to be tackling–I mean, it's not the typical topic that I address such as is stevia safe?, fragrance dangers, does xylitol cause tumors?, trisodium phosphate in cereal, how to know if essential oils are really pure, what shampoo ingredients to avoid, and so on.